Thursday, April 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

-In getting connected to the Internet, you might have run into different devices you may call, quite correctly, “my Internet box”.
-But this box, or boxes, have different technical names and knowing how to differentiate them will ensure you get the right equipment or do the right thing when troubleshooting or getting help.
+Knowing how to differentiate between them will ensure you get the right equipment or do the right thing when troubleshooting or getting help.
+This post will explain all that and more.

-Internet and Wi-Fi: The Netgear CM600 Cable Modem
+Internet and Wi-Fi: The NETGEAR CM600 Cable Modem

 Modem vs. router: Here’s a cable connected to a Wi-Fi router.
 It’s a standard cable Internet setup.
 The modem is connected to the service line (white), and its LAN port (yellow) is connected to the router’s WAN port.